 Windows 10 Upgrade Help

 Windows 10 is an excellent new Operating System with excellent software, driver and hardware support.
 Many successful upgrades have been performed, but proper preparation is necessary to ensure you are prepared to upgrade.
-Existing Windows 7 and Windows 8 users of Retail, OEM Home and Pro software are qualified for an upgrade until August 1, 2016.
+Existing Windows 7 and Windows 8 users of Retail, OEM Home and Pro software are qualified for an upgrade to Windows 10.
+After January 14, 2020, Microsoft will no longer provide security updates or support for PCs with Windows 7.
+Upgrade to Windows 10 now to keep your employees productive and secure.

 New Features of Windows 10